Exploris One: Career

-In 2018, the ship anchored at Coos Bay and docked in North Bend, chartered by a group of 130 golfers.
-In 2019, the ship was successful for crossing the Northwest Passage for the first time in Arctic pack ice, being also accompanied by a Russian icebreaker.
+In 2018, the ship was chartered by a group of 130 golfers for a golfing tour of the Pacific Northwest.
+She anchored at Coos Bay and docked in North Bend.
+In 2019, the Silver Explorer made the first voyage by a Silversea vessel through the Northwest Passage, travelling in Arctic pack ice accompanied by a Russian icebreaker.
 In December 2019, the ship made a maiden voyage to Sokcho, South Korea as the first Silversea ship to visit the port.

-In January 2022, the ship was sold to the expedition cruising company Exploris.
-It was transferred to Exploris in September 2023 to begin sailing in December 2023.
-Silver Explorer completed its final cruise for Silversea on 19 November 2023.
+In January 2022, after 15 years in the Silversea fleet, the ship was sold to a French expedition cruise company Exploris Cruises and Expeditions.
+She was transferred to Exploris in September 2023.
+Silver Explorer completed its final cruise for Silversea on 19 November 2023, and the maiden voyage as Exploris One departed Valparaiso on 23 December 2023.
+Exploris Cruises and Expeditions was liquidated in November 2025.

+Exploris One was sold at auction for 4.5 M Euro, and purchased by the Nordic Group based in Hamburg.
+In February 2026, Heritage Expeditions, an expedition cruise tourism company operating from Christchurch, New Zealand, announced that the vessel would join their expedition cruise fleet in May 2027 and be renamed as Heritage Discoverer.
+The company plans to operate the vessel with 130 passengers and an expedition crew of 15.
+There will be 14 Zodiacs to provide expedition experiences off the vessel.
+Prior to entering service with Heritage Expeditions cruises, the vessel was chartered out to Polar Latitudes Expeditions.

 Incidents

-In June 2019, after the ship was sailing into Bering Sea it entangled in a fishing net which caused propeller damage, forcing them way to drydock for repairs.
+In June 2019, as the ship was sailing into Bering Sea it became entangled in a fishing net which caused propeller damage, forcing the ship to drydock for repairs.
 On 15 March 2020, during the COVID-19 pandemic on cruise ships, the ship docked in Castro, Chile, with 111 passengers and 120 crew, after an 83-year-old man fell ill and tested positive for COVID-19.